How it works

 For AI, the eval is the product

 A model that is confidently wrong is worse than no model.
-So I build the eval suite before the feature, cover happy path, edge cases and adversarial inputs, score the whole agent trace rather than just the final answer, and treat passing it as the price of shipping.
+So the eval suite comes before the feature: happy path, edge cases and adversarial inputs, scoring the whole agent trace rather than just the final answer, with passing treated as the price of shipping.

 Compliance carried inside, not bolted on